dangerousness/kube_cluster_deployer/README.md

 ## Prerequisites for the deploy machine

-* Any machine with ansible installed that can reach the IPs of the aforementioned servers
+* Any Mac or Linux machine with ansible installed

+* It should be able to reach the IPs of the aforementioned servers

+* You should already have generated ssh keys on the deploy machine (~/.ssh/id_rsa.pub exists)

 ## Config on deploy machine